Al-Burda: Popularity

 Sufis have traditionally venerated the poem.
 It is memorized and recited in congregations, and its verses decorate the walls of public buildings and mosques.
 This poem decorated Prophet's Mosque in Medina for centuries but was erased except for two lines.
 Over 90 commentaries have been written on this poem.
 It has been translated by Timothy Winter into English.
-It has been additionally translated into Hausa, Persian, Urdu, Turkish, the Berber languages, Punjabi, French, German, Sindhi, Saraiki, Norwegian, Chinese (called Tianfangshijing), and other languages.
-It is known and recited by a large number of Sunni Muslims, ordinarily and on special occasions, such as Mawlid, making it one of the most recited poems in the world.
+It has been additionally translated into Persian, Turkish, the Berber languages, Urdu, Punjabi, French, German, Sindhi, Saraiki, Hausa, Norwegian, Chinese (called Tianfangshijing), and other languages.
+It is known and recited by a large number of Muslims, ordinarily and on special occasions, such as Mawlid, making it one of the most recited poems in the world.

 Legacy

 The Burda was accepted within Sufi Islam and was the subject of numerous commentaries by mainstream Sufi scholars such as Ibn Hajar al-Haytami, Nazifi and Qastallani It was also studied by the Shafi'i hadith master Ibn Hajar al-Asqalani (d.
 852 A.H.) both by reading the text out loud to his teacher and by receiving it in writing from a transmitter who heard it directly from Busiri himself.

-Muhammad ibn Abd al-Wahhab considered the poem to be shirk (idolatory).
+Najdi bedouin scholar Muhammad ibn Abd al-Wahhab considered the poem to be shirk (idolatory).

-Al-Burda was the inspiration behind Ahmad Shawqi's poem, Nahj al-Burda which follows a similar style as well.
+Al-Burda was the inspiration behind Ahmad Shawqi's poem, Nahj al-Burda which follows a similar style.

+The latest major work in the Burda quasi-genre is Tamim al-Barghouti's Burdat Tamim, which was written in November and December 2010, first published in 2013, and reorganized in 2020 as a five-part video series: the first three parts explain the three previous Burdas (Ka'b, al-Busiri, Shawqi), and the last two parts introduce Barghouti's Burda and explain the rationale behind its composition.